REANNZ/tuakiri-doc/identity_providers/upgrading_a_4_x_idp_to_5_x.md

 IdP 5.x deprecates some legacy config and after upgrading to 5.x, there may be new deprecation messages - for features that will be removed in 6.x.

-To make future upgrades easier and to reduce polution of the logs, we recommend dealing with these now.
+To make future upgrades easier and to reduce pollution of the logs, we recommend dealing with these now.

 The following covers commonly encountered deprecation messages (on an IdP upgraded from an initial 3.x install).

-* Duo: Shibboleth IdP stopped supporting "legacy" Duo - however, the configuration files, installed by default in IdP 3.x, are still present - and trigger warning:
+* Duo: Shibboleth IdP stopped supporting "legacy" Duo - however, the configuration files, installed by default in IdP 3.x, are still present - and trigger a warning:
   ```
   WARN [DEPRECATED:113] - property 'idp.authn.Duo.supportedPrincipals' is no longer supported
   ```